-E.8 The Corporate Director Finance and Resources is responsible for ensuring that all funding notified by external bodies is received and properly recorded in the authority's accounts.
+E.8 The Director of Finance is responsible for ensuring that all funding notified by external bodies is received and properly recorded in the authority's accounts.

 WORK FOR THIRD PARTIES

 E.9 The Cabinet is responsible for approving the contractual arrangements for any work for third parties or external bodies.